 The Masters Candidate Program is designed for motivated undergraduate students with high academic standing.
 Depending on the program of study, master's degree requirements may be completed with one year of additional full-time academic work.

-Students can schedule an appointment with an adviser in the Graduate Student and Academic Services Office, LaCava 295, to discuss the admission process and academic options.
-Master's Candidate Program information sessions are a great way to learn about all aspects of the program, from program pre-planning to financing options.
-Information session and workshop dates are posted in MyBentley in the Master's Candidate Program section within Academics.
+Students can schedule an appointment with an advisor in the Graduate Student and Academic Services Office, LaCava 295, to discuss the admission process and academic options.
+Masters Candidate Program information sessions are a great way to learn about all aspects of the program, from program pre-planning to financing options.
+Information session and workshop dates are posted in MyBentley in the Masters Candidate Program section within Academics.

 - Get a head start on your graduate program by taking graduate courses (Maximum of 6 credits) in a blended term during the final (spring or fall) term of your senior year.

 - Participate in co-curricular programs designed to support academic goals and success as you transition to graduate school.